Skip to main content

 Technical Analysis

-CVE-2025-54789 is a medium-severity vulnerability affecting the 'Files' module (cfiles) of the HumHub social collaboration platform, specifically versions 0.16.9 and earlier.
-The vulnerability is categorized under CWE-80, which involves improper neutralization of script-related HTML tags, commonly known as a Cross-Site Scripting (XSS) flaw.
-The issue arises in the File Move functionality, where insufficient input validation allows an attacker to inject arbitrary JavaScript code.
-When a user interacts with the affected functionality, the malicious script executes within the context of their browser session, potentially leading to session hijacking, unauthorized actions, or data theft.
-The vulnerability does not require authentication (PR:L indicates low privileges), but does require user interaction (UI:P), such as clicking a crafted link or performing a file move operation.
-The CVSS 4.0 score of 5.1 reflects a medium impact, with network attack vector (AV:N), low attack complexity (AC:L), and no privileges required (PR:L).
-The vulnerability affects confidentiality, integrity, and availability to a limited extent, primarily through client-side script execution.
-The issue is fixed in version 0.16.10 of the cfiles module.
-No known exploits are reported in the wild as of the publication date.
+CVE-2025-54789 is a medium severity vulnerability classified under CWE-80, which pertains to improper neutralization of script-related HTML tags, commonly known as a Cross-Site Scripting (XSS) vulnerability.
+This specific issue affects the 'cfiles' module of the HumHub platform, a social collaboration software used for managing files within spaces and user profiles.
+The vulnerability exists in versions 0.16.9 and earlier of the cfiles module.
+The root cause is the lack of proper input validation or sanitization in the File Move functionality, which allows an attacker to inject arbitrary JavaScript code.
+When a user interacts with the affected functionality, the malicious script executes in the context of their browser session, potentially leading to session hijacking, unauthorized actions, or data theft.
+The vulnerability requires no authentication (PR:L means low privileges required), and no user interaction is strictly necessary for exploitation, but UI:P indicates some user interaction is involved, such as clicking or navigating to a maliciously crafted file move operation.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:L/UI:P/VC:N/VI:N/VA:N/SC:L/SI:L/SA:N) indicates network attack vector, low attack complexity, no attack or user privileges needed beyond low, partial user interaction, and limited scope impact.
+The vulnerability does not affect confidentiality, integrity, or availability directly but impacts session security and user trust.
+The issue was fixed in version 0.16.10 of the cfiles module.
+No known exploits are reported in the wild as of the publication date, August 1, 2025.

 Potential Impact